Theft and usurpation of number plates

 If one or both number plates are stolen, you must immediately lodge a complaint with the police.
 You will be given a declaration of theft or a record of your complaint, which you will need to carry out the procedure for replacing the number plates.

-The old registration number is not re-allocated for a period of five years from the presumed date of the theft, although it remains reserved for the owner or holder of the vehicle.
+The old registration number is not re-allocated for a period of ten years from the presumed date of the theft, although it remains reserved for the holder or owner of the vehicle.

 Usurpation of number plates